fivosts/BenchPress/INSTALL.md

 - `-DBUILD_MUTEC=ON/OFF[Default: OFF]`: Builds `mutec` source code mutator and adds it to __BenchPress's__ environment.
 Details: https://github.com/chao-peng/mutec
 - `-DBUILD_SRCIROR=ON/OFF[Default: OFF]`: Builds `srciror` text-level and IR mutator and adds it to the environment.
 Details: https://github.com/TestingResearchIllinois/srciror

-After you specify the build environment, run:
+After you specify the build environment, `cd` into your build directory and:
 ```
 make -j
 ```